 Our Unique Methodology

-The National Children's Chorus offers world-class music education to America's youth with a variety of programs for students as young as five through the college level through the NCC Online Conservatory in addition to local chapters in Los Angeles, New York, Washington, D.C. and San Francisco.
+The National Children's Chorus offers world-class music education to America's youth with a variety of programs for students as young as five through the college level through the NCC Online Conservatory in addition to local chapters in Los Angeles, New York, Washington, D.C., San Francisco and Austin.

 An important part of the NCC experience is our students’ exposure to world history, unique cultures and social diversity.
 With music as a common and unifying bond, members of the NCC travel abroad each year, making connections with audiences across the world.